DeuxEx/LogAnalyzer/README.md

 The code is changed and improved on a regular basis.

-Send thx or bug-reports to; deux.ex@gpromm.com
+Send thx, bug-reports or paypal money to; deux.ex@gpromm.com

 --------------------------------------